 Learn about the parts and anatomy of a lobster as well as the lingo used in the lobster trade.
-Note this guide and glossary covers the basic parts of the Maine lobster—the kind of lobster found in the cold-waters of the Atlantic coast.
+Note this guide and glossary cover the basic parts of the Maine lobster—the kind of lobster found in the cold waters of the Atlantic coast.

-Here is a little primer on the parts of the lobster so you know what your cracking into!
+Here is a little primer on the parts of the lobster so you know what you are cracking into!
 Speaking of eating lobster, learn how to crack and eat a whole lobster.

 Antennas: Lobsters have four long and thin antennas covered by tiny hairs.
 Lobsters flick their antennas to smell.